mapbox/mapbox-sdk-js/docs/services.md

 Datasets API service.

-Learn more about this service and response data structures in [the HTTP service documentation][125].
+Learn more about this service and its responses in [the HTTP service documentation][125].

 ### listDatasets